replicate/keepsake/web/docs/working-with-remote-machines.md

 </TabItem>
 </Tabs>

-Now, when you run your training script, calling `experiment.commit()` will upload all your working directory and commit metadata to this Google Cloud Storage bucket.
+Now, when you run your training script, calling `experiment.checkpoint()` will upload all your working directory and checkpoint metadata to this Google Cloud Storage bucket.

 :::note
 Replicate will automatically create the bucket for you if it doesn't exist.
 :::

 If you're following along from [the tutorial](tutorial.md), run `python train.py` again.
 This time it will save your experiments to the Google Cloud bucket.
-(It takes a second to save each commit, so press `Ctrl-C` after a few epochs if you don't want to wait.)
+(It takes a second to save each checkpoint, so press `Ctrl-C` after a few epochs if you don't want to wait.)

 Now, when you run `replicate ls`, it will list experiments from the bucket.